Twin princely entrances

 With the inaugural World Cup looming, snow swept across England, causing widespread disruption and the abandonment of play in two County Championship matches, while several others were prematurely ended as players shivered in temperatures of around 50 Fahrenheit.
 A letter in the Times warned that we were entering a new ice age.
 Five days later the tournament began... in temperatures in the high 70s as spectators sweltered in the heat.

 Birth of Sri Lankan allrounder Angelo Mathews, who blew India away with 6 for 19 in a one-dayer at the Premadasa in 2009.
-A year later, he was the driving force in the world-record stand of 132 for the ninth wicket with Lasith Malinga in the game against Australia that Sri Lanka won by one wicket at the MCG.
-In February 2013, he became Sri Lanka's youngest Test captain at 25.
-In June the next year, Mathews led them to their first series victory in England - a 1-0 win in a two-match series, where he scored hundreds in both Tests.
-But as Mahela Jayawardene and Kumar Sangakkara's careers came to a close, Sri Lanka struggled to establish their dominance under Mathews, even at home, losing Test series to India and Pakistan in 2015, and failing to defend their World T20 title in 2016.
+A year later, he was the driving force in the world-record stand of 132 for the ninth wicket with Lasith Malinga in an ODI that Sri Lanka won by one wicket at the MCG.
+In February 2013, he became Sri Lanka's youngest Test captain, at 25.
+In June the next year, Mathews led them to their first series victory in England, scoring hundreds in both Tests.
+But as Mahela Jayawardene's and Kumar Sangakkara's careers came to a close, Sri Lanka struggled to establish their dominance under Mathews, even at home, losing Test series to India and Pakistan in 2015, and failing to defend their World T20 title in 2016.
 They swept Australia at home later in the year but went down 3-0 in South Africa.
+Mathews stepped down from the captaincy in 2017 after Sri Lanka lost an ODI series at home to Zimbabwe, but was named the limited-overs captain once again six months later - only to be given the chop again in September 2018.

 At Headingley, Brendon McCullum's New Zealand completed a famous win to square the Test series against England 1-1.
 The 199-run victory was New Zealand's second largest in terms of runs in Test cricket, their first in the 21st century in England, and it kept them undefeated in a seventh straight Test series.
 At the heart of the victory was their bold new brand of cricket: they made 804 runs at almost five an over and won comfortably despite the weather taking almost a day out of the game.
 On the final day it was spin that sealed the deal for them: offspinner Mark Craig and part-timer Kane Williamson picked up three apiece on the visibly wearing surface.